antcar112/regex-in-javascript/README.md

 const multi = /[abcd][123][xyz]/g
 ```

 Inside a character set, metacharacters don't act as metacharacters.
 Instead, they operate as their character.
+There are some exceptions to this rule [(see below)](#escaping-characters-in-a-set).

 ```
 const text = 'Make the outline for the square gray and the fill for the circle grey.'